 The Command Prompt will provide you with two answers, either it will ask you to press any key to continue or ‘Could not open connection.’
 The former means the port is open and the latter means the port is closed.

-Out of the three options available, Windows Defender FIrewall is arguably the most user-friendly.
+Out of the three options available, Windows Defender Firewall is arguably the most user-friendly.
 You don’t have to necessarily know what port you’re looking for, just that you know certain ports are opened or closed.
 However, if you want a clue on a port you’re familiar with, the Command Prompt is the better option.
+Thanks for reading.